-While you won’t necessarily have a particular eczema rash forever, you may be at a risk for flare-ups whenever you encounter your eczema triggers (substances that bring on a flareup).
+While you won’t necessarily have a particular eczema rash forever, you may be at risk for flare-ups whenever you encounter your eczema triggers (substances that bring on a flare-up).

 There’s no known cure for eczema, and the rashes won’t simply go away if left untreated.
 For most people, eczema is a chronic condition that requires careful avoidance of triggers to help prevent flare-ups.

-Age is also thought to play a role: About 60 percent of people who have eczema developing it as infants.
+Age is also a factor; about 60% of people with eczema develop it as infants.
 If you develop eczema as a child, then you may experience improved symptoms as you get older.

 Eczema can be broken down into three stages which involve different changes in your skin barrier:

-- Acute.
-Short-term eczema may be the result of skin sensitivities after coming into contact with an irritating substance.
+- Acute: Short-term eczema may result from skin sensitivities after coming into contact with an irritating substance.
 Acute cases last just a few weeks as your skin heals.

-While there’s no known cure for eczema, you can help reduce the occurrence of flare-ups through the following preventive measures.
+While there’s no known cure for eczema, you can help reduce the occurrence of flare-ups through the following preventative measures.

 Avoid your triggers

 The best way you can prevent an eczema flare-up is to avoid your triggers when possible.
 These include any known allergens, as well as sensitivities to chemicals or fabrics.

 Stress and hormones can also cause flare-ups or make them worse.